 It is absolutely central to LCL systems that the meaning of a representation can only be defined by the role it plays in an interconnected system of knowledge.
 There is no sense in which any of the combinator structures mean anything in isolation.
-Even for a single domain like number, the most efficient mapping to combinators will depend on on which operations must be easy and efficient (for comparison of encoding schemes, see Koopman, Plasmeijer, & Jansen, 2014).
-The idea that learners must create entire frameworks for understanding, or theories, comes from cognitive and developmental literature emphasizing the way in which concepts and internal mental representations relate, to create systems of knowledge (Carey, 1985; Murphy & Medin, 1985; Wellman & Gelman, 1992; Gopnik & Meltzoff, 1997; Carey, 2009; Ullman et al., 2012).
+Even for a single domain like number, the most efficient mapping to combinators will depend on on which operations must be easy and efficient (for comparison of encoding schemes, see Koopman et al. 2014).
+The idea that learners must create entire frameworks for understanding, or theories, comes from cognitive and developmental literature emphasizing the way in which concepts and internal mental representations relate, to create systems of knowledge (Carey 1985, 2009; Murphy and Medin 1985; Wellman and Gelman 1992; Gopnik and Meltzoff 1997; Ullman et al. 2012).
 Of course, these relationships must include a variety of levels of abstraction-specific representations, computational processes, abstract rules, new symbols and concepts, etc. LCL permits this by providing a uniform language for all the components that might comprise a theory.
-If this aspect of LCL is correct, that might help to explain why cognitive science-and its theories of conceptual representation in particular seem so hard to figure out.
+If this aspect of LCL is correct, that might help to explain why cognitive science-and its theories of conceptual representation in particular-seem so hard to figure out.
 Definitions, prototypes, associations, or simple logical expressions seem like they would license fairly straightforward investigation by experimental psychology.
 But if concepts are intrinsically linked to others by conceptual and inferential role, then it may not be easy or possible to study much in controlled isolation.

-4.0.7 LCL theories come from a simple basis
+4.7 LCL Theories Come from a Simple Basis

 Turing machines are simple when compared to modern microprocessors but they are not simple when compared to combinatory logic.
 A Turing machine has separate mechanisms for its state, memory, and update rules.
 Combinatory logic has only a few functions that always perform the same operation on a binary branching tree.
-Indeed, the combinators $\mathbf{s}{\delta \mathbf{K}}$ are not even minimal.
-There exist single combinators from which $\mathbf{s}{\delta \mathbf{K}}$ can be derived.
-Single-point systems have been studied primarily as curiosities in logic or computer science, or as objective ways to measure complexity (Stay, 2005), but they suggest that the full complexity of human-like cognition may not be architecturally or genetically difficult to create.
-Thus, while it is difficult to see how to get the dynamics of a Turing machine into a neural network (though see Graves et al., 2014),. it is easy get Turing-completeness through combinators (see below).
-The uniformity of representation everything is built from just two elements-additionally means that the neural systems at the heart of the biological implementation potentially involve just a few types of neurons or local architectures.
-The implications for cognitive theories should be clear: a system that computes, even symbolically, need not be architecturally complex.
+Indeed, the combinators $\mathbf{s} \in \mathbf{k}$ are not even minimal.
+There exist single combinators from which $\mathbf{s} \in \mathbf{k}$ can be derived.
+Single-point systems have been studied primarily as curiosities in logic or computer science, or as objective ways to measure complexity (Stay 2005), but they suggest that the full complexity of human-like cognition may not be architecturally or genetically difficult to create.